VoteAppBlockchain/voting-app-backend/README.md

 ```

 After installing packages, you can start the server with the following command.
+Firstly, you need to run `ganache-cli` to create avaliable accounts.
+Then, you can start server.

 ```bash
 $ ganache-cli
 ```

-Firstly, you need to run `ganache-cli` to create avaliable accounts.
-Then, you can start server.
+Important point is that you need to run those commands in different terminals.

 ```bash
 $ npm run start